If a Jehovah's Witness tells you one of these things, they are not telling you the truth.

 Leaders of the organization still believe they are God's channel of communication and the Bible cannot be understood without Watchtower literature.
 Here's what the Watchtower magazine says, 'Jehovah God has also provided his visible organization, his “faithful and discreet slave,” made up of spirit-anointed ones, to help Christians in all nations to understand and apply properly the Bible in their lives.
 Unless we are in touch with this channel of communication that God is using, we will not progress along the road to life, no matter how much Bible reading we do.'
 Watchtower magazine Dec 1, 1981, p 27, par 4

 Here's what Russell said about 'the truth'.
 "We should learn to love and value truth for its own sake; to respect and honor it by owning and acknowledging it wherever we find it and by whomsoever presented.
 A truth presented by Satan himself is just as true as a truth stated by God. ...
 Accept truth wherever you find it, no matter what it contradicts. " Watchtower magazine, July 1879, p 8, Headline: "What Is Truth?".

 3. According to their own words, the organization is a false prophet.
 Check out some of the false Watchtower predictions they've made supposedly based on what God told them.
 Their track record proves they are not 'God's organization'.
 God is not in communication with them, because all their predictions for doomsday (armageddon) have failed.

 4. Once the organization publishes something, it becomes 'the truth', even if it's not.
 If they make a mistake they can't go back and say 'we made a mistake' because that would be the same as saying God made a mistake.
 Thus one lie leads to many more.
-Today the Watchtower's belief system (BS for short) does not in any way reflect what the Bible says, except for perhaps some basic principles such as the ten commandments.
+Today the organization belief system (BS for short) does not in any way reflect what the Bible says, except for perhaps some basic principles such as the ten commandments.

 5. Although the Watchtower says they are God's channel of communication they have admitted on rare occasions that they have no divine inspiration.
 This means that some or all of what they teach might be wrong.